 Yes!
-Everyone eligible is welcome to complete the Open Call for Proposals.
+Everyone eligible is welcome to complete the Open Call for Submissions.
 If you have another identity or marginalization which we don't mention specifically, please go ahead and include it in the question(s) where we ask you about yourself.

 No. To facilitate greater equity in grantmaking, we absolutely do not require applicants to have any affiliation with a 501(c)(3) organization.

-Awardees who are with a 501(c)(3) organization or who have a 501(c)(3) fiscal sponsor are not required to sign a fiscal sponsorship agreement and do not participate in our financial oversight process.
+Grantees who are with a 501(c)(3) organization or who have a 501(c)(3) fiscal sponsor are not required to sign a fiscal sponsorship agreement and do not participate in our financial oversight process.

 We expect to give out around 12 to 14 grants worth a total of about $60,000.
 Most grants awarded are for $2,500 or $5,000.
 Since we don't already have a big pile of money to give away, this partly depends on how much money we can raise.

 Most grants awarded are for $2,500 or $5,000, so we recommend that you plan for one or both of those amounts.
 If you are selected to submit a full application, we may invite you to submit a budget for a larger amount.